RallyTechServices/attribute-allocation-by-project/README.md

 ## Development Notes

-* There are two spec files for fast tests about extracting information from the records.
+* There ARE two spec files for fast tests about extracting information from the records (grouping category and value).
+Be sure to update these if you're messing with the functions in calculator.js.
+Run with grunt test-fast.
+(Also grunt watch will run these tests if the files change).

 * Since the goal for initiatives is to get the information from features but bucket based on the initiative bucket, when initiative is called, we have to do two calls to the server to get data.